 Indicate the number of outstanding shares of each of the reporting issuer's classes of common stock, as of the date of completion of this report.
-Total outstanding shares amount to 131,251 shares.

 The number of outstanding shares of each of the reporting issuer's classes of common stock, as of the date of completion of this report are as follows.